Jonnyauk/Wonderflux/README.txt

 THIS IS A PRE-RELEASE BETA - there is still a-lot of cool stuff to build!
-Although Wonderflux functions correctly, it currently lacks some elements and refinements that can easily be added just like any other WordPress theme - for instance menus, custom post thumbnails.
+Although Wonderflux functions correctly, it currently lacks some elements and refinements that can easily be added just like any other WordPress theme - for instance menus and custom post thumbnails.

-IT IS NOT RECOMMENDED FOR ANY SORT OF MISSION CRITICAL LIVE PRODUCTION WEBSITES, and is provided purely for your feedback and hopefully development contributions.

 Although there are big plans for Wonderflux options and controls for less experienced theme designers and users, the current